-The 13/FA and 14/SP submission pages will be open to Department Chairs on or about February 1, 2013.
-The schedules should be submitted to the Registrar’s Office no later than Friday, February 22.
-As always, we appreciate getting changes before the due date as we would like to publish the Fall 2013 schedule to the campus community by March 4.
+The 14/SP, 14/FA, and 15/SP submission pages will be open to Department Chairs on or about September 9, 2013.
+The schedules should be submitted to the Registrar’s Office no later than Friday, September 27.
+As always, we appreciate getting changes before the due date as we would like to publish the Spring 2014 schedule to the campus community by October 7.

 What are we asking for this time?
-As you recall, for the first time last fall the Registrar’s Office/Provost’s Office requested three semesters of schedule and projection data.
-The point of this exercise was threefold: (1) to provide meaningful data to the upcoming academic/fiscal year’s budgeting process for the Provost’s Office, especially as it relates to the adjunct budget; (2) to provide an earlier look at how faculty load would be distributed within a department (also for the Provost’s Office); and (3) to create a longer schedule creation timeline with less opportunity for last-minute problems than the old system allowed (a long-overdue innovation that aids the scheduling process for the Registrar’s Office).
+As you recall, in Fall 2012 the Registrar’s Office/Provost’s Office requested three semesters of schedule and projection data for the first time.
+The point of this exercise was threefold: (1) to provide meaningful data to the upcoming academic/fiscal year’s budgeting process for the Provost’s Office, especially as it relates to the adjunct budget; (2) to provide an earlier look at how faculty load would be distributed within a department (also for the Provost’s Office); and (3) to create an iterative schedule creation & revision process with less opportunity for last-minute problems than the old system allowed (a long-overdue innovation that aids the scheduling process for the Registrar’s Office).

-This spring, we are only asking for TWO semesters’ worth of data: a final look at the Fall 2013 schedule prior to publication by the Registrar’s Office, and a meaningful revision to Spring 2014 so that the Provost’s Office can begin to draw the FY ‘14 budget to a close.
+This fall, we are asking for THREE semesters’ worth of data: a final version of the Spring 2014 schedule for publication to the campus community on October 7, and a meaningful look at academic year 2014-2015 so that the Provost’s Office can begin to draw the FY ‘15 budget together.

-Next fall, we will again ask for THREE semesters’ worth of data: a final look at the Spring 2014 schedule, as well as early projections for the full 2014-2015 academic/fiscal year.
+Next spring, we will ask for TWO semesters’ worth of data: a final look at the Fall 2014 schedule, and a revision to the Spring 2015 projection.

-As has been requested in the past, to finish the 13/FA schedule in time for registration to begin in mid-March, we need you to enter a complete (i.e. “99% there”) schedule for your department.
-To accomplish this, we have loaded all information provided last fall, including any “dummy” courses (signified with an ADM subject prefix) representing sabbaticals, course releases, overloads, etc. and the instructor with which each course is associated.
-Using this data as a starting point, we now need full offering information such as day/time, section capacity (more on this below), instructor name(s) and Honors/writing intensive/waitlist information.
+As in the old system, to finish the 14/SP schedule in time for registration to begin in mid-October, we need you to enter a complete (i.e. “99% there”) schedule for your department.
+To accomplish this, we have loaded all information provided last spring, including any “dummy” courses (signified with an ADM subject prefix) representing sabbaticals, course releases, overloads, etc. and the instructor with which each course is associated.
+Using this data as a starting point, we now need full offering information such as day/time, section capacity (more on this below), instructor name(s), and information about Honors, writing intensive courses, and waitlist information.
 The Registrar’s Office will complete final scheduling steps using this information, while updating the Provost’s Office on any staffing questions that remain unresolved, such as under- or over-loaded faculty members, adjunct requests, etc.